sesankm/neural-network-binary-classification/README.md

 ---
 ## Model Info
-The model is densely connected feedforward Neural Network
+The model is densely connected feedforward Neural Network.
+The .ipynb has a more extensive explanation of the following info.

 ### Activation Functions:
 **relu**